rudrajit1729/Astrophysics/IRAS 16562-3959/README.md

 # About
 IRAS 16562-3959 is a young star-forming region containing more than 922 young stars.
+Here we will apply different analytics to delve deeper into the region.

 # Notebooks
 * [IRAS 16562-3959 Surface Density Distribution - Github](https://nbviewer.jupyter.org/github/rudrajit1729/Astrophysics/blob/master/IRAS%2016562-3959/IRAS_16562_3959_surface_density_distribution.ipynb)